Stropitor/wincountdown-cli/README.md

 ### Option 3: Run as Standalone Script

-No installation required - just run the Python script directly:
+No installation required - the Python script can be run directly.

 Requirements: Python 3.6+